ericwilshu/currency_converter/README.md

 usage: currency_converter.py [-h] [-a AMOUNT] [-i INPUT_CURR] [-o OUTPUT_CURR] [-v VERBOSITY]

 options:
-  -h, --help            show this help message and exit -a, --amount AMOUNT   Amount to convert
+  -h, --help                     Show help message and exit

+  -a, --amount AMOUNT            Amount to convert

-  -i, --input_curr INPUT_CURR
-                        Currency to convert from
+  -i, --input_curr INPUT_CURR    Currency to convert from

-  -o, --output_curr OUTPUT_CURR
-                        Currency to convert to
+  -o, --output_curr OUTPUT_CURR  Currency to convert to

-  -v, --verbosity VERBOSITY
-                        Control amount of output.
+  -v, --verbosity VERBOSITY      Control amount of output.
 Values can be 0 or more